WayneLambert/portfolio/README.md

 - [Home Page](https://waynelambert.dev/blog)
 - [README](https://github.com/WayneLambert/portfolio/tree/master/blog)

-The content of the blog itself is about various topics in computer programming and web development to demonstrate my understanding of the topics.
+The content of the blog itself is about various topics in computer programming and web development.
+The posts are intended to demonstrate my understanding of the topics in addition to my own learning and documentation for specific processes that I am likely to need again when I integrate them in future projects.

 ## Django Rest Framework API Endpoints